srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-hugo/index.md

 ![github-action](github-action.png)

 After a commit, the action starts automatically.
-When the action is finished the website will be rebuild again.
+When the action is finished the website will be rebuilt again.
 ![deployment-complete](deployment-complete.png)
 ## Add a custom domain to Azure static web app

 A Static Web App in Azure does have a unique URL by default.
-But it is nice to have your own domain connected.
-Connecting you own domain is simple.
-Adding your domain is the first step followed by a validation step.
+But it is nice to have your domain connected.
+Connecting your domain is simple.
+Adding a custom domain is the first step followed by a validation step.
 (CNAME or TXT)

 ![custom-domain](custom-domain.png)